SamiPerttu/fundsp/README.md

 sample frames, while the `process` method processes whole blocks.

 Mono samples can be retrieved with `get_mono` and `filter_mono` methods.
-The `get_mono` method returns the next sample from a zero input, while the `filter_mono` method filters the next sample from a node that has one input and one output:
+The `get_mono` method returns the next sample from a generator that has no inputs and one output, while the `filter_mono` method filters the next sample from a node that has one input and one output:

 ```rust